 How to Manage Files in GoodReader

-- Press Done to exit the file managing mode.
+- Tap Done to exit the File Management mode.

-- Use the New Folder button to create a new folder.
+- Use the +Folder button to create a new folder.

 - Use Copy and Move buttons to copy or move selected files/folders.

-- To Drag and Drop a file into a folder, tap and hold on the file name to select it, then drag your finger over the destination folder and lift your finger off the screen to drop the file into that folder.
+- To drag-n-drop a file or folder into a subfolder, tap and hold on the file name to select it, then drag your finger over the destination folder, and release it.

 - Use the Zip button to compress multiple files and folders into .zip archives.
-If any protected item put into the archive, this archive will also be protected.
+Creating encrypted and password-protected ZIP archives is also possible.

 - Use Unzip and Unrar buttons to uncompress existing .zip and .rar archives.

-- Use the E-Mail button to send selected files as e-mail attachments.
-Folders can`t be e-mailed (but you can zip them first).
-Your outgoing mail server may provide a limitation for a total size of files that can be sent in a single message.
+- Use the EMail button to send selected files as e-mail attachments.
+Folders can`t be e-mailed if you Zip them first.
+Your outgoing mail server may impose a limitation on a total size of files that can be sent in a single message.

-- Use the New PDF button to create a blank PDF file for your notes and drawings.
+- Use the +PDF button to create a blank PDF file for your notes and drawings.

-- Use the New TXT button to create a new empty TXT file for further editing.
-This feature is useful for comfortable offline reading or editing of a pure text copied from some other app (Safari, for example).
+- Use the +TXT button to create a new empty TXT file for further editing.

 - Use Protect and Unprotect buttons to set/remove password protection for individual files and folders.
-For more details, please review the Security section of the manual.
+Please refer to the Data Security article for more details.

 - Use the Flatten Copy button to flatten a PDF file with annotations.

-- Use Import Photos and Save to Photos buttons to transfer audio and video files between GoodReader and device`s Photo Album.
+- Use Import Photo & Video and Save to Photos buttons to transfer audio and video files between GoodReader and Photos app.

-- "iCloud" folder: use the Download button to start downloading files and entire folders from iCloud.
+- Inside the iCloud folder: use the iCloud Download button to start downloading files and entire folders from iCloud.
 Once a file is downloaded, all changes to this file made elsewhere will be automatically pushed to the current device.

-- "iCloud" folder: use the Evict button to evict files and entire folders from the current device.
+- Inside the iCloud folder: use the iCloud Evict button to evict files and entire folders from the current device.
 Changes made to evicted files elsewhere will not be pushed to the current device.
 To resume receiving changes to a file, you will have to download it again.
 You may want to evict certain files to save Internet traffic while you`re on the go.

-- "iCloud" folder: use the Publish button to create a public web link to share an iCloud file with other people.
+- Inside the iCloud folder: use the iCloud Publish button to create a public web link to share an iCloud file with other people.
 Publishing a file creates its snapshot.
 This snapshot is not affected by any subsequent changes made to the original file.